kei-g/entraceable/README.md

 ## Usage

-When you have an example class like below:
+For example, you have a class like below:

 ```ruby
 class Example